pexip/os-celery/docs/index.rst

 Getting Started
 ===============

-- If you are new to Celery you can get started by following the :ref:`first-steps` tutorial.
+- If you're new to Celery you can get started by following the :ref:`first-steps` tutorial.

 - You can also check out the :ref:`FAQ <faq>`.